Robyer/Gamework/README.md

 Gamework
 ========
-Gamework is easy to use Android framework for creating geolocation games.
+An easy to use Android framework for creating geolocation games.

 Definition of game scenario is located in *.xml file which allows easy reconfiguration - often without changing any application code.